criteo/babar/README.md

 ## Profiling a Scalding or MapReduce application

-No code modification is required to instrument a MapReduce, Cascading or Scalding application as MapReduce allows distributing jars to the containers from `HDFS` using the `-files` argument.
+No code change is required to instrument a MapReduce, Cascading or Scalding application as MapReduce allows distributing jars to the containers from `HDFS` using the `-files` argument.

 In order to instrument your MapReduce job, use the following arguments: